KaiTheRedNinja/Jumbleum/Notes.docc/Physics/Topics/Radioactivity.md

 ^A_ZX \rightarrow ^A_ZX + \gamma
 ```

-> In general, the equations are usually given, all you have to do is calculate.
+In general, the equations are usually given, all you have to do is calculate.
+It's just conservation of mass for the Mass numbers, and
->
-> It'sjust conservation of mass for the Mass numbers, and conservation of charges for the proton numbers.
+conservation of charges for the proton numbers.

 ## Radioactive Emissions